The Cash Flow Myth: What Every Investor Gets Wrong

 Real cash flow: negative $383/month.

 That "$175/month profit" just became a $383/month loss.
-The property doesn't cash flow.
+The property doesn't produce cash flow.
 It bleeds.
 And it bleeds quietly — you won't notice until the HVAC dies in August and there's nothing in the reserve account.

-Where the Myth Lives
+Why the Myth Survives

 One bad quarter erases an entire year of "profit" that was never there.

-How to Underwrite Cash Flow Correctly
+How to Underwrite Cash Flow the Right Way

 NOI = Gross Income - Operating Expenses